The Competitive Blind Spot: What Your Competitors Changed Last Month That You Missed

 The cost isn’t dramatic — it’s erosive.
 Three patterns compound quietly:

 Pricing drift.
 Your competitors adjust prices — sometimes up, sometimes down — and you don’t know for months.
 If they’ve raised prices and you haven’t, you’re leaving money on the table (you could charge more and the market would bear it).
-If they’ve lowered prices and you haven’t noticed, you’re losing price-sensitive prospects without understanding why close rates dropped.
+If they’ve lowered prices and you haven’t noticed, you’re losing price-sensitive consult inquiries without understanding why close rates dropped.

 Messaging gaps.
 Competitors evolve their positioning to address market shifts.
 If a competitor starts emphasizing AI capabilities, sustainability practices, or faster delivery times and you don’t adjust, prospects begin seeing a gap between your messaging and the market conversation.
 You sound like last year while they sound like this year.